mankyKitty/creeper/README.md

 Usage of ./creeper:
   -cmd="": This is the cmd to execute
   -file="": This is the file to watch!
-  -q=false: Intent message won't be displayed (optional) -shuttup=false: Creeper will make a best error to not make any std/out/err noise at all. (optional) -wait=1000: Time in Milliseconds between creeping on the file (optional - defaults to 1 second)
+  -q=false: Intent message won't be displayed -shuttup=false: Creeper will make a best error to not make any std/out/err noise at all.
+  -wait=1s: An interval duration, defaults to '1s' for one second.
 ```

 To use simply point it at a file and give it something to do when the file changes: